The name McGrannell was brought to England

 became the ruling people of England

 in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Reynell, Reynolds, Reynold, Reynalds, Reynell, Renaud, Renaut, Renouf, Rennard, Renals, Rennell, Rennels and many more.

 Early Notables of the McGrannell family (pre 1700)

 Outstanding amongst the family at this time was Walter Reynolds (d.
 1327) the son of a Windsor baker, who became a favorite of King Edward II, Archbishop of Canterbury (1313-1327); John Reynolds (c.

 1588-c.
 1655), an English merchant and writer from Exeter

-, produced a series of...
-Another 104 words (7 lines of text) are included under the topic Early McGrannell Notables in all our PDF Extended History products and printed products wherever possible.
+, produced a series of violent stories around marriage, adultery...
+Another 202 words (14 lines of text) are included under the topic Early McGrannell Notables in all our PDF Extended History products and printed products wherever possible.